 It is indeed an investment equation.
-It implies that what we hold today should value more in the future.
-But Aesop’s equation missed to account for two additional factors:
+It implies that what we hold today should be valued more in the future.
+However, Aesop’s investment primer failed to account for two additional factors:

-- When are we going to get the 2 birds?
+• When are we going to get the two birds?

-In fact, If we are ready to trade one bird in the hand (our cash), as an Investment decision, we need to evaluate how many birds are in the bush, when and if we can realistically acquire them.
-In doing that, we will also look at other birds and other bushes.
+If we are ready to trade one bird in the hand (our cash), as an investment decision, we need to evaluate how many birds are in the bush and when and if we can realistically acquire them.
+In doing that, we will also look at other birds and bushes.

-a) If the interest rate is 5% and we are going to get 2 birds in 5 years (vs 1 now), 2 birds are a better deal (14% compound annually).
+a) If the interest rate is 5% and we are going to get two birds in 5 years (vs. one now), two birds are a better deal (14% compound annually).

-b) On the other hand, if the interest rates are 20%, and we are still going to get 2 birds in 5 years, we should decline the deal because by keeping our bird in the hand, we would already have an annual interest rate of 20%.
+b) On the other hand, if the interest rates are 20%, and we will still get two birds in 5 years, we should decline the deal because keeping our bird in hand would already have an annual interest rate of 20%.
 Compounded annually, it will become more than two birds in the bush in 5 years.

 The more we have to wait to take the bird out of the bush, the more birds we should be able to take to justify the equation.
 The equation outlined by Aesop is immutable: it can be applied today for evaluating any asset, from stock to bonds, from farms to businesses.
-Buffett suggests to work out what cashflows we – as investors – are going to receive from the asset we own and/or plan to buy.
+Buffett suggests working out what cashflows we – as investors – will receive from the asset we own and/or plan to buy.
 As investors, we need to get the implicit math right whenever we invest, clarify when we expect the return to arrive, make conservative forecasts, and use an appropriate interest rate to compare the returns against other alternatives.

 2000 Berkshire Hathaway annual meeting.
 You can watch Buffet’s full analysis here.